DarkAstronaut/learn-terraform-003/chapter-notes.md

 ### _Publishing a Module in Terraform Registry_

-Terraform Module can be published by signing in with GitHub Account in https://registry.terraform.io and selecct the repository that has the files for the publishing module
+Terraform Module can be published by signing in with GitHub Account in https://registry.terraform.io and select the repository that has the files for the publishing module

 ### Uses of Modules